Student shot at UC Berkeley has died, university says

 Mogulof said Travis was an undergraduate transfer student who started classes at Berkeley in the fall and that family members had been told of his death.
 He said he did not know where Travis had transferred from.

-University police chief Mitchell Celaya told reporters on Tuesday that officers responding to a call of a man with a gun in the lab shot the suspect when he pulled the weapon from his backpack and displayed it in a threatening manner.
+University police chief Mitchell Celaya told reporters at a press conference on Tuesday that officers responding to a call of a man with a gun in the lab shot the suspect when he pulled the weapon from his backpack and displayed it in a threatening manner.

 Lyle Nevels, chief information officer for the Haas School of Business, has told Reuters that the incident began when a staff member told him he had seen a young man pull a gun from his backpack in an elevator.